 During the second stage, the gas column in the bottleneck oscillated up and down with high amplitude for 70-100 milliseconds—this was the source of the main acoustic signal.
 The spectrum of the sound itself had a single strong peak at a frequency between 640 and 870 hertz (depending on the bottle's filling: from the smallest to the largest volume of liquid in the vessel), indicating a sinusoidal signal received by the microphone.
 However, the supersonic speed of the process remained questionable, as the condensate front emerged at a speed of 50-150 meters per second.
 This is less than the speed of sound in air (approximately 330 meters per second under normal conditions), but the study's authors noted that locally, the flows could still exceed the supersonic limit.

-Scientists numerically simulated the process of uncorking a bottle, representing the outgoing gas as adiabatic, non-viscous and weightless.
-The physicists considered the process adiabatic due to its short duration, and also did not take into account the effect of gravity, since the Froude number in the experiment was approximately 635 units (accordingly, the gravitational term in the Navier-Stokes equation was negligibly small).
-As a result, the simulation very accurately coincided with the experimental data.
-In addition, the authors of the article considered the Helmholtz resonator model, which also described the observed resonance well from a theoretical point of view.
+Scientists numerically simulated the process of bottle uncorking, assuming the escaping gas to be adiabatic, inviscid, and weightless.
+The physicists assumed the process to be adiabatic due to its short duration and also ignored the influence of gravity, as the Froude number in the experiment was approximately 635 units (consequently, the gravitational term in the Navier-Stokes equation was negligible).
+Ultimately, the simulations closely matched the experimental data.
+Furthermore, the authors of the article considered a Helmholtz resonator model, which also provided a good theoretical description of the observed resonance.

 The scientists emphasized that their study was the first to disprove the widespread belief about the nature of the sound of champagne or beer being opened, but that several unanswered questions remained.
 For example, about what happens in the first milliseconds of opening a bottle, which could not be recorded with sufficient resolution by either a camera or a microphone.

-Physicists love not only beer and champagne, but also other carbonated drinks: we wrote earlier about how scientists blamed surfactants for bubble chains.
+Physicists love not only beer and champagne, but also other carbonated drinks: we previously wrote about how scientists blamed surfactants for bubble chains.